-- a conceptual design study for a heavy ion driven power plant based on an RF linear accelerator with storage rings (HIBALL). - construction of an accelerator facility (SIS/ESR), a synchrotron/storage ring facility for heavy ion beams which will open in the near future excellent opportunities for dedicated research on ICF key issues both in the field of driver and target physics. - development of ion sources and low-velocity accelerator structures (RFQ), and other specific beam handling devices such as fine focussing and plasma lenses. - determination of IFE-relevant cross sections e.g. for intrabeam scattering in storage rings and of other basic parameters for beam/plasma interaction, e.g. stopping power.
+- a conceptual design study for a heavy ion driven power plant based on an RF linear accelerator with storage rings (HIBALL). - construction of an accelerator facility (SIS/ESR), a synchrotron/storage ring facility for heavy ion beams which will open in the near future excellent opportunities for dedicated research on ICF key issues both in the field of driver and target physics. - development of ion sources and low-velocity accelerator structures (RFQ), and other specific beam handling devices such as plasma lenses and aberration-corrected focussing systems. - IFE-relevant atomic physics experiments on beam-plasma interactions and intrabeam scattering providing data for stopping power and beam loss in storage rings.